ZijingHe/hello-world/Exercise_4.md

 -------------------------------

 First, I delete the random user identity, chatter, uncategorized, spam and adult colunms, to reduce the noise as much as possible.
+Then, I use PCA to reduce dimensions and cluster to seperate audiences.

 ![](Exercise%204/unnamed-chunk-5-1.png)